hibtc/madgui-installer/README.rst

 This works for a while to finally create a ``madgui_X.X.X_setup.exe`` that can be used to install madgui on another machine.

-Next, copy runtime dependencies such as beamoptikdll into the madgui folder.
+After installation, copy runtime dependencies such as beamoptikdll into the madgui folder.

 Future directions